Top Nutrients for Anxiety In Kids (video)

 Magnesium

 This critical micronutrient is involved in over 300 enzymatic reactions including the synthesis and transport of neurotransmitters like serotonin and dopamine.
-It also helps ease stress in the nervous system and in the muscles and supports the production of energy.
-A body under stress needs a lot of magnesium!
+It also helps ease inflammation in both the nervous system and in the muscles, and supports the production of energy.

 Could Your Child's Anxiety Be A Pyrrole Disorder?